 Letter 166: Zenobius asks you through me for help on behalf of his father.

-Zenobius asks you through me for help on behalf of his father.
-The father is in Elusa; the young man is here with us, eager on behalf of his friends and formidable to his enemies.
-Let the fact that he cares about his parents be proof enough to you of his education.
+Zenobius makes a request of you through us on behalf of his father.
+The father is in Elusa, while the young man, here with us, is eager toward his friends and harsh toward his enemies.
+Let his concern for his parents be to you a proof that he has shared in education.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.